Photographic Art by Bill Caldwell

-After I retired from the Air Force I went back to work in residential construction for about 6 years until I injured my back and had to quit doing that kind of heavy physical work.
-The good news is that I was then able to dive back into photography full time--digital photography in particular.
+After I retired from the Air Force I went back into residential construction for about 6 years until I injured my back and had to quit doing that kind of heavy physical work.
+The good news is that I was then able to dive back into photography full time—digital photography in particular.
 I always felt constrained by the limitations of film photography so I was very excited when digital photography matured and evolved beyond the limitations of film.
-I love the ease, control, and creative freedom that digital photography provides.
+I was very happy to get away from the stinky, toxic chemicals of film photography.
+I love the control and creative freedom that digital photography provides.
 My wife and I moved to Maine and lived there for about 10 years and during that time I developed a keen interest in using very wide angle lenses and stitching multiple images together to create panoramic landscapes.
-I was never quite satisfied with single images--they felt incomplete to me and I wanted to capture the entire spacious scene that I found to be so awe inspiring.
-At the same time, I began using various high dynamic range (HDR) software to capture all the beautiful details that had previously been hidden in the bright clouds or dark shadows--to create an image that is more natural looking and more closely matches what the human eye sees.
+I was never quite satisfied with single images—they felt incomplete to me and I wanted to capture the entire spacious scene that I found to be so awe inspiring.
+At the same time, I began using various high dynamic range (HDR) software to capture all the beautiful details that had previously been hidden in the bright clouds or dark shadows—to create an image that is more natural looking and more closely matches what the human eye sees.
 Then, several years ago, I started experimenting with digital artistic effects, looking for a way to create more artistically expressive images.
 I had this vision in my head and I was never satisfied with simple individual filter effects.
 So, after a great deal of trial and error, I developed a process using several filter effects and image adjustments applied multiple times.
 I normally spend many hours on the computer perfecting each image.

 I use high quality lenses and a high resolution digital camera.
-As a consequence, combined with stitching multiple images together, and as an interesting side effect of the digital artistic effect, I'm able to offer very large prints--my panoramic landscapes are available in sizes up to 96” x 48” (8 feet x 4 feet).
+As a consequence, combined with stitching multiple images together, and as an interesting side effect of the digital artistic effect, I'm able to offer very large prints—many of my panoramic landscapes are available in sizes up to 96” x 48” (8 feet x 4 feet).
 I also enjoy creating artistic abstract images from my macro and close-up photos of leaves, rocks, and driftwood.
 Because my wife is a quilt and fiber artist, I got interested in using my abstract images for fabric design and you can see my fabrics online at Spoonflower.
-I consider myself a photographic artist--my primary purpose is always to create something beautiful and to communicate my feeling of awe and wonder when I explore and photograph the incredible spacious beauty of the natural world.
+I consider myself a photographic artist—my primary intention is always to create something beautiful and uplifting, and to communicate my feeling of awe and wonder when I explore and photograph the incredible spacious beauty of the natural world.